Jakob Pöltl

-Jakob Pöltl (sometimes spelled Jakob Poeltl; /de/; born October 15, 1995) is an Austrian professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
+Jakob Pöltl (or Poeltl, /de/; born October 15, 1995) is an Austrian professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
 He played college basketball for the Utah Utes.

 In his sophomore year for the Utes, Pöltl was a consensus second-team All-American, and won the Kareem Abdul-Jabbar Award and Pete Newell Big Man Award as the top collegiate center and low-post player, respectively.
 After the season, he declared for the 2016 NBA draft, where the Toronto Raptors selected him in the first round with the ninth overall pick.
 He was traded to the San Antonio Spurs in July 2018.
 After five seasons with the team he was traded back to the Raptors in February 2023.

 Early life

 Pöltl was born in Vienna, Austria.
 Both his parents were members of the Austrian national volleyball teams.
 His parents opted for basketball for their son because there was a youth basketball program near their Vienna home during his childhood.
 Pöltl played seven years in the youth program of Vienna DC Timberwolves.
 He played one year for the Arkadia Traiskirchen Lions of the Austrian Bundesliga in 2013–14.